rabithole/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+	1. We use Express to route users to their desired data.
+	2. Express, in conjuction with Node.js, is a framework that allows us to use Javascript to interact with a database.

 - [ ] Describe Middleware?
+	1. Middleware are functions that perform various process on data objects before data is sent to the user.
+It can provide authentication, data continuity and other kinds of error handling, depending on the needs of the appiclation.

 - [ ] Describe a Resource?
+	1. Anything that can be used to access, process, manipulate, change or consume data is a resource.

 - [ ] What can the API return to help clients know if a request was successful?
+	1. A status code and or data that was requested.

 - [ ] How can we partition our application into sub-applications?
+	1. We use routers and modules.

 ## Minimum Viable Product